razibhossain50/mawami/README.md

-# Finder - Matrimony Platform
+# Mawami - Matrimony Platform

 A comprehensive matrimony/biodata platform built with Next.js and NestJS, designed to help people find their perfect life partners.